kircherlab/MPRAOligoDesign/README.md

 ![Tests](https://github.com/kircherlab/MPRAOligoDesign/workflows/Tests/badge.svg)
 [![Documentation Status](https://readthedocs.org/projects/mpraoligodesign/badge/?version=latest)](https://mpraoligodesign.readthedocs.io/en/latest/?badge=latest)

-Workflow to gerenate an oligo design for an MPRA experiments.
-It has mltiple ways to generate sequences:
+Workflow to generate an oligo design for MPRA experiments.
+It has multiple ways to generate sequences:

 1. Variants (vcf) + regions (bed)
 2. Variants (vcf)
 3. Regions (bed)
 4. Sequnces (fasta)

-All 4 strategies can be combined latzer into one final design files.
-This allows you to put controlls as well as your deisgn in one workflow.
+All 4 strategies can be combined later into one final design files.
+This allows you to put controls as well as your design in one workflow.

 When sequences are generated it filters them with multiple check:
 1. Homopolymer size (for all)